 There are some dog owners who assume that it is acceptable for the dog to jump on neighbors who know the dog, but discourage it on people that the dog does not know well.

 It is often an innate behavior to move away when a dog jumps.
 This action often triggers more jumping because dogs are attracted to movement.
-The same applies to petting a dog that tries to playfully nip the hand; the quick withdrawal of the hand will attract the dog more than simply going limp.
+The same applies to petting a dog that tries to playfully nip the hand; the quick withdrawal of the hand will attract the dog more than us staying motionless and simply going limp.

 When teaching recall exercises, it helps to walk backwards to attract the dog to follow!
 This also explains why kids are often jumped on as well—their fast withdrawal movements attract dogs to action.

 There are many behaviors that dog owners carry out in their desperate efforts to stop a dog from jumping.
 Some of these attempts are downright wrong and may hurt the dog physically and ruin that delicate level of trust that is required to help the dog/owner relationship bloom.
 Do NOT:

 - Kick your dog every time they jump.

 - Step on their hind feet while they are jumping.

 - Squeeze their front paw until they yelp.